mineiros-io/terraform-aws-iam-policy/README.md

 [IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) on
 [Amazon Web Services (AWS)](https://aws.amazon.com/).

-***This module supports Terraform v0.13 as well as v0.12.20 and above and is compatible with the terraform AWS provider v3 as well as v2.0 and above.***
+**_This module supports Terraform v0.15, v0.14, v0.13, as well as v0.12.20 and above
+and is compatible with the terraform AWS provider v3 as well as v2.0 and above._**

 - [Module Features](#module-features)
 - [Getting Started](#getting-started)